tanersener/mobile-ffmpeg/README.md

 - cmake v3.9.x or later required by libwebp
 - gperf required by fontconfig
 - pkg-config required by freetype and ffmpeg
+- export PATH=${PATH}:/usr/local/opt/gettext/bin by gnutls
+- libtool for gnutls on macOS
 - Command Line Tools, go to https://developer.apple.com/download/more/ MacOS

 #### Android